pbertera/jinja2-cli/README.md

                         Use only this section from the configuration --strict              Disallow undefined variables to be used within the template
+  --include=INCLUDE     Use the special INCLUDE array key to include another
+                        data file
 ```

 ## Optional YAML support